erikwilliamsa/gcloudps/README.md

 ### Usage:

-* Log into your Gooogle Cloud project using the gcloud command
+* Log into your Google Cloud project using the gcloud command

 **Subscribing**